-- H. Notwithstanding Subsection G [of this rule], the Council Chair may refer matters to committee if there is a time limit for Council action; provided, however, that the Chair [shall] may concurrently place on the Council agenda a communication to enable the Council to take [such] further action as [it deems] necessary. - I. Minutes.
-The chair of a committee [shall] will approve minutes of committee meetings in the current Council term.
-In the absence of the chair, the vice-chair [shall] will approve minutes.
-The Council Chair [shall] will approve minutes of Council committee meetings that occurred prior to the current Council term. - J. Site inspection.
+H. Notwithstanding Subsection G, the Council Chair may refer matters to committee if there is a time limit for Council action; provided, however, that the Chair may concurrently place on the Council agenda a communication to enable the Council to take further action as necessary.

+I. Minutes.
+The chair of a committee will approve minutes of committee meetings in the current Council term.
+In the absence of the chair, the vice-chair will approve minutes.
+The Council Chair will approve minutes of Council committee meetings that occurred prior to the current Council term.

+J. Site inspection.
 The chair of a committee may convene a site inspection on a matter referred to that committee.
 A site inspection is a meeting and is subject to Part 1, Chapter 92, HRS, relating to the Sunshine Law.